ethereum/homestead-guide/source/ethereum-ecosystem/foundation.rst

 The foundation `Youtube channel <https://www.youtube.com/user/ethereumproject>`_ hosts our videos, including all talks of the developers conferences DEVCON0 and DEVCON1.

-For community discussion forums, see _`Community`.
+For community discussion forums, see :ref:`community`.